How do I sponsor a migrant worker?

 How do I complete a resident labour market test?

-To complete a resident labour market test for any other job in the Tier 2 (General) category, you must use the advertising methods permitted by the code of practice for the sector or job.
+To complete a resident labour market test for any other job in the Tier 2 (General) category, you must use the advertising methods permitted by the guidance for sponsors.

 The advertisement must include: